Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1

-Disk ionization is also an important physical parameter in the relativistic disk reflection model ({\tt relxillCp}) and affects the strength of the observed soft X-ray excess.
-To illustrate how it affects the spectral components, especially the soft X-ray excess and broad Fe~K line, we show the flux spectra for the disk ionization of $\xi/{\rm erg~cm~s^{-1}}= 10$, $100$, $300$, $500$, and $1000$ in the right panel of Fig.~4.
-The other standard parameters considered for the model calculations are $\Gamma=2$, $kT_{\rm e}=300$\keV{}, $\log [n_{\rm e}/\rm{cm}^{-3}] = 17$, $q_{\rm in}=8$, $a^{\ast}=0.9$, $\theta=45^{\circ}$, and $A_{\rm Fe}=1$.
-Evidently, as the disk becomes more ionized, the soft X-ray flux is enhanced with a broader Fe~K line, even for the same electron density of the accretion disk.
+Disk ionization is also a crucial physical parameter in the relativistic disk reflection model ({\tt relxillCp}) and influences the strength of the observed soft X-ray excess.
+To illustrate how it affects the spectral components, especially the soft X-ray excess and broad Fe~K emission line, we show the flux spectra for the disk ionization of $\xi/{\rm erg~cm~s^{-1}}= 10$, $100$, $300$, $500$, and $1000$ in the right panel of Fig.~5.
+The other parameters considered for the model calculations shown in the plot are as follows: $\Gamma=2$, $kT_{\rm e}=300$\keV{}, $\log [n_{\rm e}/\rm{cm}^{-3}] = 17$, $q_{\rm in}=8$, $a^{\ast}=0.9$, $\theta=45$~degree, $A_{\rm Fe}=1$, {\tt{refl$\_$frac}} $=3$, and {\tt{norm}} $=1$.
+Evidently, as the disk becomes more ionized, the soft X-ray flux is enhanced with a broader Fe~K emission line, even for the same electron density of the accretion disk.